-The Crown is one of Netflix's most watched shows, and the big-budget drama is set to return for its third season with an all-new lead cast.
+The Crown is one of Netflix's most watched shows, and the big-budget drama returns for its third season with an all-new lead cast.

-Series 3 of the Golden Globe and Emmy award-winning show will cover Queen Elizabeth II's life and reign from 1964 through to the early 1970s.
+Series 3 of the Golden Globe and Emmy award-winning show covers Queen Elizabeth II's life and reign from 1964 through to the early 1970s.

-Here, we reveal who will replace Claire Foy and Matt Smith, what will happen in season 3 and when Netflix starts streaming the new series.
+Here, we reveal who will replace Claire Foy and Matt Smith, what happens in season 3 and when Netflix starts streaming the new series.

 And don’t forget, if you’re a BT TV customer, you can add Netflix to your BT package, so you’re paying for everything through one simple bill.
 It’s so easy to do it here.